-- Complete all of the required coursework in the 3-2 Program in Elementary Education (150 SH) as required by the University; - Complete prescribed courses in elementary education (K-6); - Earn a grade of C or better in each education (EDUC) and (SPED) course; - Earn a grade of C or better in HPED 210; - Earn a grade of C or better in content courses (science, history, math & English) required for licensure endorsements. - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates.
-E-portfolio subscription carries a one-time cost of \$180 (for a 5 year subscription). - Pass licensure examinations required by the NC Department of Public Instruction (NCDPI) for elementary teacher candidates.
+- Complete all of the required coursework in the 3-2 Program in Elementary Education (150 SH) as required by the University; - Complete prescribed courses in elementary Education (K-6); - Earn a grade of C or better in each Education (EDUC) and (SPED) course; - Earn a grade of C or better in HPED 210; - Earn a grade of C or better in content courses (science, history, math & English) required for licensure endorsements. - Complete an e-portfolio demonstrating mastery of State of North Carolina standards for teacher candidates. - Pass licensure examinations required by the NC Department of Public Instruction (NCDPI) for elementary teacher candidates. - Earn a qualifying score on the mandated performance assessment administered as part of the final clinical experience (student teaching).